 Pregnant employees are entitled to 126 days of paid maternity leave, which is paid for by social security at about 77% of the regular pay (no less than EUR 240 per month).

-Fathers/partners can receive 30 days of paid paternity leave within the first 3 months after the birth.
+Fathers/partners can receive 30 days of paid paternity leave within the first 3 months after the birth, and this can be taken in 2 parts.
 This is also paid by social security at about 77% of the regular pay.
 Employees can also take up to 1 year of parental leave paid between 40%-100% of the regular salary (depending on the age of the child).

 Employees are entitled to sick leave paid at their regular salary by the employer for the first 2 days, then 62% after that paid for by social security.